-I. Parents and children at this school are provided with a copy of the child's current agreed Healthcare Plan.

-m.
-Healthcare Plans are kept in a secure central location at school.
+- I. Parents and children at this school are provided with a copy of the child's current agreed Healthcare Plan. - m.
+Healthcare Plans are kept in a secure central location at school. - n.

-- n.
 Apart from the central copy, specified members of staff (agreed by the child and parents) securely hold copies of children' Healthcare Plans.
-These copies are updated at the same time as the central copy. - o.
-All members of staff who work with groups of children have access to the Healthcare Plans of children in their care. - p.
-When a member of staff is new to a child group, for example due to staff absence, the school makes sure that they are made aware of (and have access to) the Healthcare Plans of children in their care. - q.
+These copies are updated at the same time as the central copy.

+- o.
+All members of staff who work with groups of children have access to the Healthcare Plans school is within the expiry date of children in their care. - p.
+When a member of staff is new to a child group, for example due to staff absence, the school makes sure that they are made aware of emergency (and have access to) the Healthcare Plans of children in their care. - q.
 This school ensures that all staff protects child confidentiality. - r.
-This school seeks permission from parents to allow the Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
+This school seeks permission from parents to t.
+If a child requires regular prescribed or nonallow the Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
 This permission is included on the Healthcare Plan and Medical Alert Permission Form. - s.
 This school seeks permission from the child and parents before sharing any medical information with any other party in line with the GDPR regulation for handling this special category data.